-The ACTIVATE stage of the customer experience occurs when the customer receives the product/service they purchased in their initial order.
-This first impression (physical and emotional) sets the tone for future interactions and creates a baseline emotional reaction to your brand experiences.
-The customer explores and digests any materials associated with this product/service more closely than any future package as they have anticipated the arrival of this initial shipment/first meeting.
+The Activate phase of the customer experience occurs when the customer receives the product or starts to experience the service they purchased in their initial transaction with your business.
+This first impression (physical and emotional) sets the tone for future interactions and creates a baseline emotional reaction to your brand experience.
+The customer explores and digests any materials associated with this product or service more closely than any future package as they have anticipated the arrival of this initial shipment and/or this first meeting.
 Think of the energy you need to bring to "activate" the relationship and create a great mindset for creating remarkable customer experiences.

-The ACTIVATE stage of the customer lifecycle offers you the opportunity to set the standard for future interactions, while at the same time welcoming the customer to your brand/community.
+The Activate phase of the customer lifecycle offers you the opportunity to set the standard for future interactions, while at the same time welcoming the customer to your brand/community.
 The main goal of this interaction is to get the customer to take a first action that is designed to increase the likelihood of continued and repeated use going forward.